Public Behavior Policy

 The library reserves the right to limit the number of individuals who may sit together.

-The library reserves the right to inspect all bags, purses, briefcases, packs, personal listening equipment, etc. for library materials.
+Under reasonable suspicion, the library reserves the right to inspect all bags, purses, briefcases, packs, etc. for library materials.

-Boom boxes, skateboards, basketballs, or other athletic equipment may not be brought into library buildings.
+Skateboards, basketballs, bicycles or other athletic equipment may not be brought into library buildings.

 The above rules are based on powers granted to a library board of trustees under Ohio Statutory and Case Law to operate a public building.
 They will be posted prominently in each library location.